Skip to main content

 • Social services fees

-While many unmarried people have had success in international adoptions, other countries impose restrictions on adoptions by single parents.
+While many unmarried people have had success in international adoptions, other countries restrict adoptions by single parents.
 There are far more limitations compared to domestic adoption.

 Single Parent Adoption: Important Factors To Consider

-If you're deciding whether to adopt a child as a single person, experts recommend considering such factors as:
+If you're deciding whether to adopt a child as a single person, consider factors such as:

 • Do you have a robust support system?